I-Dana/API-testing-project/README.md

 ### API TESTING PROJECT
 ### Introduction

-This is a API Testing project with an exploratory and educational purposes based on some of the endpoints stored in https://gorest.co.in/
-Since we do no have a detailed documentation about some matters related to the behaviour of this API, this will be covered also in the content of this repository through exploration and experimentation in order to discover unknown information.

-Information about the project:
+Welcome!
+This project is designed for exploration and education, focusing on endpoints provided by https://gorest.co.in/.
+Since I don't have access to detailed documentation about certain aspects of this API's behavior, I'll be exploring and experimenting within this repository.
+This approach will allow me to uncover unknown information through hands-on exploration.

 On the site I have seen that the dev team is still active, responding to questions made in the Help foro section.
 The documentation that we have available is the one presented in the homepage of the gorest site.